Top 10 SUVs in Canada for 2025

 Mazda CX-50

-Move over, Mazda CX-5: the new Mazda CX-50 is here with a longer, wider, and lower profile that’s meant to appeal to the outdoor enthusiast.
+Move over, Mazda CX-5: the new Mazda CX-50 launched in 2024 with a longer, wider, and lower profile that’s meant to appeal to the outdoor enthusiast.
 With better access to the roof, it’s easier to strap on gear like snowboards or a canoe.
 Its small crossover sizing sits just slightly larger than compact and slightly smaller than mid-size.
 This makes it roomy in both the front and rear seats compared to most small SUVs.
 The Meridian Edition adds on 18-inch wheels with Falken all-terrain tires and access to a catalogue of accessories.
 Powered by a 2.5-litre four-cylinder engine with 187 hp and 186 lb-ft of torque, or an available 2.5-litre turbo four-cylinder with up to 256 hp and 320 lb-ft, the CX-50 averages 8.9 and 9.4 litres per 100 kilometres respectively.
-Pricing for the 2024 Mazda CX-50 starts in Canada at $41,953.

 Mazda CX-50 Review